hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 The `capacity_provider_strategy` configuration block supports the following:

-* `base` - (Optional) Number of tasks, at a minimum, to run on the specified capacity provider.
+* `base` - (Optional) The base value designates how many tasks, at a minimum, to run on the specified capacity provider.
 Only one capacity provider in a capacity provider strategy can have a base defined.
+If no value is specified, the default value of 0 is used.
 * `capacity_provider` - (Required) Short name of the capacity provider.
-* `weight` - (Required) Relative percentage of the total number of launched tasks that should use the specified capacity provider.
+* `weight` - (Required) The weight value designates the relative percentage of the total number of tasks launched that should use the specified capacity provider.
+The weight value is taken into consideration after the base value, if defined, is satisfied.

 #### network_configuration